 Alternatively, beans can be frozen (see below).

 Cooked Mexican black beans freeze beautifully!
-While the beans are incredibly quick and easy to prepare, I recommend doubling the recipe.
+While the beans are incredibly quick and easy to prepare, I recommend doubling this black bean tacos recipe.
 You can freeze the leftovers to have on hand for hectic weeknight dinners when you need to get dinner on the table in a flash!

 These easy Mexican black beans are incredibly versatile!
 You can make so much more than just tacos with this flavorful bean filling!!